Kaiser-Yang/Kaiser-Yang.github.io/_posts/2025-05-08-blink-cmp-git-contribution.md

 This value will be inserted when users confirm or select the completion item.
 * `separate_output`: A function that receives the output of the command and returns a list of any type.
 Each item of the return value will be assembled into a completion item.
-* `get_label`: A function receives the item of the list of `separate_output` and returns a string.
+* `get_label`: A function that receives the item of the list of `separate_output` and returns a string.
 Label is the element related with matching.
-* `get_kind_name`: A function receives the item of the list of `separate_output` and returns a string.
+* `get_kind_name`: A function that receives the item of the list of `separate_output` and returns a string.
-* `get_insert_text`: A function receives the item of the list of `separate_output` and returns a string.
+* `get_insert_text`: A function that receives the item of the list of `separate_output` and returns a string.
 This value is what will be inserted when the item is confirmed or selected.
-* `get_documentation`: A function receives the item of the list of `separate_output` and returns a string or an object of [`blink-cmp-git.DocumentationCommand`](https://github.com/Kaiser-Yang/blink-cmp-git/blob/master/lua/blink-cmp-git/types.lua#L1).
+* `get_documentation`: A function that receives the item of the list of `separate_output` and returns a string or an object of [`blink-cmp-git.DocumentationCommand`](https://github.com/Kaiser-Yang/blink-cmp-git/blob/master/lua/blink-cmp-git/types.lua#L1).
 Documentation usually shows the description of the completion item.
 * `configure_score_offset`: A function receives the list of completion items.
 The function is used to decide how to order the completion items.
-* `on_error`: A function receives the return value and standard error of the command.
+* `on_error`: A function receives the return value and standard error output of the command.
 The function will be called when the command fails (non-zero return or non-empty standard error).

 ### `GitLab` Implementation